apache/carbondata/docs/ddl-of-carbondata.md

  Following are the guidelines for TBLPROPERTIES, CarbonData's additional table options can be set via carbon.properties.

-   - ##### Dictionary Encoding Configuration

-     Dictionary encoding is turned off for all columns by default from 1.3 onwards, you can use this command for including or excluding columns to do dictionary encoding.
-     Suggested use cases : do dictionary encoding for low cardinality columns, it might help to improve data compression ratio and performance.

-     ```
-     TBLPROPERTIES ('DICTIONARY_INCLUDE'='column1, column2')
-     ```

-     **NOTE**:
-      * Dictionary Include/Exclude for complex child columns is not supported.
-Dictionary Include doesn't support binary data type.
-      * Dictionary is global.
-Except global dictionary, there are local dictionary and non-dictionary in CarbonData.

    - ##### Local Dictionary Configuration

    Columns for which dictionary is not generated needs more storage space and in turn more IO.
 Also since more data will have to be read during query, query performance also would suffer.Generating dictionary per blocklet for such columns would help in saving storage space and assist in improving query performance as carbondata is optimized for handling dictionary encoded columns more effectively.Generating dictionary internally per blocklet is termed as local dictionary.
 Please refer to [File structure of Carbondata](./file-structure-of-carbondata.md) for understanding about the file structure of carbondata and meaning of terms like blocklet.